dundd2/Draw-the-Word-Fong-Chung-Sir/README.md

 - **Color Picker**: Allows users to select the drawing color.
 - **Line Width Selector**: Enables users to adjust the thickness of their drawing strokes.
 - **Undo and Reset Buttons**: Provide controls to undo the last stroke or reset the entire canvas.
+- **Daily Practice Goal**: Set a personal target and watch the progress bar fill as you log attempts.
+- **Practice Spotlight Tips**: Cycle through bilingual tips tailored to improve pen control and accuracy.
+- **Recent Attempts Timeline**: Review your latest scores with timestamps to spot progress trends.
+- **Offline-Ready Interface**: Smart caching keeps the tracing guide, stats, and sounds available even without a connection.

 ## Credits
   - TensorFlow.js: Image processing and pattern recognition